nklose/ICS/distribute_README.txt

 5. The interface provides input checking to ensure at least one channel (for autocorrelation) or channel pair (for cross-correlation) has been selected, that no parameters are missing, and that all parameters are numeric.
 6. The start button and progress bar are functional.
 The interface disables the start button when correlation is in place, and jumps to the appropriate output tab.
 7. The triple-correlation process.
+8. All correlations works.

 Known Bugs/Issues
 =================
 1. Export button has not been added.
 2. Batch mode has not yet been implemented.
-3. Separate channels do not appear colored Red / Green / Blue, but rather grayscale.
-4. Error log messages appear after trying to load an image that has been previously loaded.
-5. Canceling an image selection may cause the program to cease responding.
-6. Some of our systems experience crashes when the user attempts to load a monochrome image.
-7. The stop button is not fully functional.
+3. The stop button is not fully functional.
-8. The Progress bar has been temporarily disabled.
+4. The Progress bar has been temporarily disabled.
-9. The following "log messages" may be generated:

-UserWarning:  This call to matplotlib.use() has no effect because the the backend has already been chosen;
-matplotlib.use() must be called *before* pylab, matplotlib.pyplot, or matplotlib.backends is imported for the first time.

-UserWarning: Attempting to set identical bottom==top results in singular transformations; automatically expanding. bottom=0, top=0

-These warning messages may be safely ignored.